batect/batect/ROADMAP.md

 * allow tasks to not start any containers if they just have prerequisites (eg. pre-commit task)
 * allow overriding working directory at the task level

-### Bugs
-* ensure prerequisite order is respected, even with multiple dependencies

 ### Other
 * replace factories with references to constructors
 * switch to Kotlin's built-in `Result` where appropriate